ES Troyes AC: Previous clubs in Troyes (1900–1979)

 Shortly after without any major club in Troyes, a new one was created in 1967, under the name Troyes Omnisports, still at regional level.
 It renamed itself Troyes Aube Football (TAF) in 1970 as it took back professional status, and was admitted to play in the Third Division.
 They were promoted to the Second Division after just one year.
 For their first season in Second division, under the lead of Pierre Flamion, they finished second, but failed to win promotion, as there were three Second division groups that season.
-They finished first next year, in 1973, and lost in the Champions final between the Champions of the two new groups against RC Lens.
+They finished first next year, in 1973, and lost in the Champions final between the Champions of the two new groups against Lens.
 The club had its longest consecutive run in Ligue 1, as they stayed five consecutive seasons in the top flight, from 1973 to 1978.
 It was however a difficult spell, as it struggled each season against relegation.
-Pierre Flamion left in 1975, and was replaced by René Cédolin, former Stade Rennais manager.
+Pierre Flamion left in 1975, and was replaced by René Cédolin, former Rennes manager.
 Its best position was 15th out of 20 in 1976–77.
 Even though they had some very good players, such as striker Gérard Tonnel (1972–1975, 107 games, 69 goals in Ligue 1 and Ligue 2), right-back René Le Lamer (1973–1978), keeper Guy Formici (1970–1978) and Yugoslavian star, winger Ilija Petković (1973–1976).
 They were finally relegated in 1978, finishing 19th.
 They suffered back to back relegations finishing 17th in the second division and dropped to the third division.
 This led to the club becoming bankrupt and merging with Patronage Laïque de Troyes, leaving Troyes without a professional Football Club yet again.